automenta/mb7/doc/README.gra2.md

 ## The Vision: A Graph-Powered Universe

-At its core, **SemanticScribe** is a single, reactive graph—a living network where everything is interconnected.
+At its core, **Netention** is a single, reactive graph—a living network where everything is interconnected.
 This isn’t just a technical choice; it’s the foundation of a user experience that feels intuitive, powerful, and delightful.

 - **Nodes** (called *NObjects*) represent everything: content (notes, tasks), concepts (tags like "task"), users, and